PowPodg/HttpsServer-openssl-coroutines/README.md

 # HTTPS SSL Server using stackless coroutines (C++20)

-### Simplified  http server for Windows with ssl support (openssl is used - https://github.com/openssl/openssl).
+### Simplified cross-platform (Windows, Linux) http server for ssl support (openssl is used - https://github.com/openssl/openssl).

 ### This project shows an example of using stackless coroutines (including nested coroutines) for client connections